Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2A/notes.md

 grep '^Alxndr:' /etc/passwd
 ```

-The output shows information such as:
+The output includes information such as:

 - Username
 - UID